Laragear/CacheQuery/README.md

 CacheQuery::forget('latest_articles');
 ```

-Or you may use the `cache-query:forget` command with the name of the key from the CLI.
+Or, you may use the `cache-query:forget` command with the name of the key from the CLI.

 ```shell
 php artisan cache-query:forget latest_articles